Onuorah-Joshua-Nwani/FinergyCloud_Deployment/RAILWAY_FIX.md

 # Railway Deployment Fix for FinergyCloud

 ## The Problem
-Your deployment is failing because vite.config.ts contains Replit-specific plugins that don't exist on Railway.
+Your deployment is failing because vite.config.ts contains development-specific plugins that don't exist on Railway.

 ## Solution Steps